thinkle-iacs/think-js/way_of_the_program.md

 As we've seen, a program and algorithms consist of a number of commands or statements that execute in an order described by the program.
 There are many libraries or APIs (application programming interface) that help you useful do things in Javascript.
-Some APIsread files over a network, others choose random numbers, while others might encrypt data to make it more secure.
+Some APIs read files over a network, others choose random numbers, while others might encrypt data to make it more secure.
 The `turtle` API has a number of commands that you can use to move a turtle around a screen and to draw shapes and patterns.